The Complete Guide to Churn Prevention & Mitigation

 3. Prioritize the product pipeline.
 New and improved features are always in the pipeline of any business, but with limited resources, how do you decide which ones to prioritize?
 Churn analysis helps you focus on the most important features to address evolving customer needs and improve retention.

-4. Embrace experimentation and A/B testing.
-Worthwhile experiments typically start with a strong hypothesis, minimized variables, adequate technological resources (including proper data governance), and the humility to recognize confirmation bias.
+4. Embrace experimentation and A/B testing. typically start with a strong hypothesis, minimized variables, adequate technological resources (including proper data governance), and the humility to recognize confirmation bias.
 Teams may be surprised by which versions of their product, or product-related content, resonate most with audiences by running A/B or split-run testing.

 With these ideas guiding your churn mitigation strategies, you can ensure that you operate efficiently and from a solid foundation.
-Instead of guessing or moving indiscriminately, you’re predicting churn and addressing it in a data-driven way.
-Identifying the “why” could surface relevant insights for your marketing campaigns or lead qualification process.
-A/B testing could inspire your content teams.
+Instead of guessing or moving indiscriminately, you’re and addressing it in a data-driven way.
+Identifying the “why” could surface relevant insights for your marketing campaigns or lead qualification process. could inspire your content teams.
 The possibilities are endless and go even beyond churn prevention or mitigation.

 Churn prevention model examples